The world is full of noise.

 Why the wilderness

 Henri Nouwen named what most of us already feel but cannot articulate: that the inner life of a modern person is being slowly bent by three pressures.
-They are not sins of weakness.
-They are the temptations of the capable.
+They are not sins of weakness, but the temptations of the capable.
 At the very beginning of His ministry, Jesus entered into the same struggle and temptation of sin that started in the garden, that every prophet, priest and king before could not overcome.
 Not only did he defeat sin here, but He showed us how we can too.
-These temptations represent our greatest challenges today.
+These temptations represent our greatest challenges today:

 Temptation 1